vasilyprokopov/digitalocean-diagrams/README.md

 6. [Managed Load Balancers](6%20lbaas/readme.md)
 7. [API](7%20api/readme.md)

-If you wish to learn more about DigitalOcean's services, feel free to contact me at [vprokopov@digitalocean.com](mailto:vprokopov@digitalocean.com).
-Should I no longer be employed at DigitalOcean, you are welcome to reach out to the sales team at [sales@digitalocean.com](mailto:sales@digitalocean.com).
-A global team of talented engineers will be happy to provide assistance.

 **Disclaimer:** These diagrams have not been reviewed by the DigitalOcean product teams for accuracy and may contain errors.
 They represent my understanding of the services based on research and experience.
 For official documentation, please refer to [docs.digitalocean.com](https://docs.digitalocean.com).

 ![DigitalOcean Services Overview](https://lucid.app/publicSegments/view/51b93be1-e8ef-4559-bc66-33ff48ad1f99/image.png)